MSFT-Innovation-Hub-India/HR-Virtual-Interview-Agent-2of2/README.md

 - **Azure Integration**: Secure authentication using Azure default credentials
 - **Multi-Customer Support**: Easy configuration switching for different clients

-## Quick Start for PhonePe
+## Quick Start for Contoso

-The application comes pre-configured for PhonePe with their brand colors and styling.
+The application comes pre-configured for Contoso with their brand colors and styling.

 ## Setup